Broken Hill Mosque: Broken Hill Mosque

 The first mosque in NSW was built in Broken Hill in 1887.
 This was some 16 years after the first mosque to be built in Australia, the Marree Mosque, was constructed in Marree in northern South Australia in 1861.

 The Broken Hill Mosque is located on the corner of 703 William St and 246 Buck Street in north Broken Hill.
 The Cameleers lived in two camps, one at north Broken Hill, off the end of Chapple Street, and the other camp at west Broken Hill on the corner of Kaolin and Brown Streets.
 Each camp had its own mosque but the west camp mosque was relocated when the area was redeveloped for housing c.1903 and placed behind the main north camp mosque which survives today as the Broken Hill Mosque.

 The land upon which the Broken Hill Mosque sits was first granted in 1891 as part of "Portion 1940", bought by David (or Daniel) Miller of Broken Hill.
 In 1903 Miller sold the portion to "Afzul of Broken Hill, camel driver".
 He was also known as Faizullah.
 The mosque was used for worship by the local Muslim community for more than forty years.
 It fell to disrepair after the death of Afzul, the last regularly practising Muslim and acting Mullah.
 His son, Abdul Fazulla of Broken Hill, a truck carrier/labourer inherited the land in 1961.
 In 1962 "Portion 1940" was transformed from the Old Titles system into the Torrens Title system and renamed Lot 2 DP 205329.
 In 1966 the lot was subdivided and renamed Lots 1 and 2 DP 520764, with the mosque being located on Lot 2.
 The Council of the City of Broken Hill acquired Lot 2 DP 520764 in 1967.
 After renovation by the Broken Hill Historical Society it was re-dedicated by visiting Muslim officials as a place of worship on 21 September 1968.

 The Broken Hill mosque is a modest structure, made from corrugated iron sheeting, which the Afghans themselves regularly transported into the outback.
-The Broken Hill camp was described in Melbourne newspaper "The Age" in 1955 as:
+The Broken Hill camp was described as follows:

-"Two camps of teamsters on the sandy outskirts of the town, squalid collections of rusty corrugated iron and hessian humpies.
-They were at most two roomed dwellings...narrow, rutted lines bisected the huts.
-There was a stone built mosque in a small, sandy square, its low minaret scantily shaded by a dusty pepper tree.
-They were picturesquely squalid characters, known popularly among us in boyhood years as "hooshtas" from the command they gave the camels...
-All of them wore turbans and long baggy white cotton trousers..Sunday mornings we visited the "Ghan" camps...Children in large number played in the dust at the doors of the huts...".